SeanMcP/seanmcp.com/src/content/timeboxing-types.md

 title: Timeboxing types
 description:
-  In order to maximize the value of types and your time, consider timeboxing the amount of time that you spend writing any given type
+  In order to maximize the value of types and your time, consider timeboxing the amount of time that you spend writing any given type.
 tags:
   - Articles
   - Programming